Summwer/gauss_sampler/readme.md

 Please use the command "gcc -o knuth_yao knuth_yao.c -lm" to compile it and then use "./knuth_yao 1" to run it.

 Wang also implemented discrete ziggurat algorithm which can be found in the folder "./gauss_sampler/ziggurat" during the competition.

+During the competition, we encountered FACCT.
+Because we wanted to know what current methods can be used to approximate exponential functions.
+At the end, we were directed to GALACTICS, where an advanced algorithm pertaining to functional analysis by Sobolev $H^2$ inner product was used.